-There is this growing trend all over Facebook of people publishing a Legal Notice as a status update warning Facebook that the content they have published on their walls is copyrighted and belong exclusively to the user… Here is an example text:
+This growing trend all over Facebook of people publishing a Legal Notice as a status update warning Facebook that the content they have published on their walls is copyrighted and belongs exclusively to the user… Here is an example text:

 “In response to the new Facebook guidelines, I hereby declare that my copyright is attached to all of my personal details, illustrations, comics, paintings, professional photos and videos, etc. (as a result of the Berner Convention).

 (Anyone reading this can copy this text and paste it on their Facebook Wall.
 This will place them under the protection of copyright laws.
-By the present communiqué, I notify Facebook that it is strictly forbidden to disclose copy, distribute, disseminate, or take any other action against me on the basis of this profile and/or its contents.
+By the present communiqué, I notify Facebook that it is strictly forbidden to disclose copy, distribute, disseminate, or take any other action against me based on this profile and/or its contents.
 The aforementioned prohibited actions also apply to employees, students, agents and/or any staff under Facebook’s direction or control.
 The content of this profile is private and confidential information.
-The violation of my privacy is punished by law (UCC 1 1-308-308 1-103 and the Rome Statute).
+My privacy violation is punished by law (UCC 1 1-308-308 1-103 and the Rome Statute).

 This is all a wishful thinking… only.
 And there are a few of my views on it:

 - When you, the user, decided to create a Facebook profile, you did accept the Terms & Conditions of the company.
 It does say that the content you publish is all yours… unless you are in copyright infringement.
 Read them next time here!